A sustainable flow of innovation in water efficiency

 Water management is also vital to sustainable farming, especially given that agriculture accounts for an average 70% of freshwater withdrawals globally.

 Rainwater is commonly sufficient for many tobacco crops.
 Due to the variety of locations in which we source our tobacco leaf, only 30% requires irrigation.
 In these situations we support the farmers to find more sustainable ways to water their crops while also protecting the access of local communities to water.

 For example, we have introduced our directly contracted farmers to drip irrigation technology in seven countries, including Brazil, Mexico and Pakistan.
 This helps save water, reduce soil erosion and salination, and boosts yields.
 In 2022, we ran pilot programmes in Bangladesh, Pakistan and Vietnam.

 Initial results showed savings of between 25-50% of water use when compared to traditional furrow irrigation methods.

 Through our global leaf agronomy centre, we have developed ‘floating’ systems for growing tobacco seedlings, based on hydroponics, that use about 85% less water per hectare and have the potential to increase the yield by up to 36% compared to traditional systems.
 These have been successfully introduced to our contracted farmers in eight countries, and we have plans to expand to more.

-- Reported via our Thrive assessments covering BAT contracted farmers and farmers contracted to our strategic third-party suppliers, representing more than 80% of our total tobacco leaf purchases in 2021.
+Reported via our Thrive assessments covering BAT contracted farmers and farmers contracted to our strategic third-party suppliers, representing over 80% of the tobacco purchased by volume in 2022 ('Tobacco Supply Chain').